 About Darras Hall

-The total area is approximately 1,014 acres which was originally divided into 5 acre plots and then in time was subdivided into various plot sizes depending on approved development with the minimum plot size allowed being 0.25 acres as laid down in the Trust Deed.
-The Trustees rightly envisaged that the Estate would be developed and we now have 2,597 properties, which are serviced by a small enthusiastic shopping centre in the middle of the Estate.
+The total area is approximately 925 acres which was originally divided into 5 acre plots and then in time was subdivided into various plot sizes depending on approved development with the minimum plot size allowed being 0.25 acres as laid down in the Trust Deed.
+The Trustees rightly envisaged that the estate would be developed and we now have 2586 properties [which is close to maximum], which are serviced by a small enthusiastic shopping centre in the middle of the estate.